elenabortolato/APAFA/workflow.md

     #save the state before initialization (containing the true parameters)
     #saveRDS(copy_state, paste("copy_state", setting))

-Now we add Uniform\[-amount, amount\] noise to initialize the model.
+To initialize the chain, starting from the self-generated sample, we add Uniform\[-amount, amount\] noise to initialize the model.

     state$Lambda_ = jitter(state$Lambda_, amount = 1)
     state$Lambda = state$Lambda_